zyb2ww/drm-tip/drm-intel.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To label fixes that should be cherry-picked to the current -rc development
-kernel or drm-next, the commit message should contain either:
+kernel or drm-next, the commit message should have the 'Fixes:' tag.

-	Cc: drm-intel-fixes@lists.freedesktop.org

-or, if the fix is relevant for a released kernel,
+If the fix is relevant for a released kernel please also

 	Cc: stable@vger.kernel.org

-If your patch fixes a regression then please include a Fixes: line to help
+'Fixes:' tag needs to added to any patch fixing a regression or an incorrect
+behavior from previous patches.
+This tag help maintainers and tools to decide
-maintainers where to cherry-pick a patch to.
+where to cherry-pick a patch to.
 This also extremely useful for
 product groups to know which bugfixes they must include.
 To follow the
 recommended format please generate the Fixes: line using ::